Best telephoto lenses for Nikon in 2022

 Things to consider before buying a Nikon telephoto lens:

 No other category of lenses comprises such a vast variety of price, weight, size, range, and quality than telephotos.
 With all there is to consider, the best thing one can do to narrow the field of contenders is first to understand the intended use of the lens.
 That will put you in a much better position to decide based on the factors below.
-Whichever you pick, it will be a great companion to the best Nikon cameras.
+Whichever model you pick, it will be a great companion to the best Nikon cameras.

 Budget